md-zaman/docker-learning/Mosh/Readme.md.txt

 lesson55 - Sharing the Source Code with a Container

-1. We can publish the application changes using volumes and in this way we don't have to copy of build our images every now and then.
+1. We can publish the application changes using volumes and in this way we don't have to copy or build our images every now and then.
-    This way whenever we make any changes in our source code, it will be reflected in our dockerized appliaction.
+    This way whenever we make any changes in our source code, it will be reflected in our dockerized application.
     We can do so by mapping/ binding  between our directory on the host with the directory inside our container.
     docker run -d -p 5001:3000 -v $(pwd):/app